Sammaye/aws_worker/README.md

 And here is one of a MP4 command:

     {"input_file": "4fa54b3ccacf54cb250000d8.divx", "bucket": "uploads", "output_format": "mp4", "output_queue": "https://us-west-2.queue.amazonaws.com//outputsQueue"}

-You would send these strings as the message body in a SQS Message.
+You would send these strings as the message body in a SQS Message to your main input queue to either your server pooler or your cloud formation template.

 ## Outputs Supported